magabriel/tvheadendv/README.md

 - Easy installation (or not too difficult, anyway).
 - Show channel tags, channels and EPG.
-- When in the channel or EPG list, tapping on an item will open the default video player to play the live stream directly from your server (I personally recommend the excelent MX Videoplayer in the Android platform).
+- When in the channel or EPG list, tapping on an item will open the default video player to play the live stream directly from your server (I personally recommend the excellent MX Videoplayer in the Android platform).

 ## Requirements